Shirttail Creek

 Directions

-From Interstate 80, take exit 121 for Auburn Ravine Road toward Foresthill.
-Continue east for 17 miles to Foresthill.
-Travel through town for 9 miles to Forest Road 10/Sugar Pine Road.
-Turn left and continue 9 miles to the Sugar Pine Campgrounds road (approximately 1 mile after crossing the Sugar Pine Reservoir dam).
+From I-80, take exit 121 (Auburn Ravine Road) to Foresthill and continue east 17 miles to the town of Foresthill.
+Travel through town about 9 miles to Forest Road 10/Sugar Pine Road.
+Turn left and continue 9 miles to the Sugar Pine Campgrounds road, approximately 1 mile after crossing Sugar Pine Reservoir dam.
 Turn right and continue about 1.5 miles, then turn left into the campground.

 Location